 Mood Disorders Society of Canada

-They offer a national benefits navigation service for individuals living with mood disorders, anxiety, PTSD, and other related mental health conditions.
+Offers a specialized national benefits navigation service for individuals living with mood disorders, anxiety, PTSD, and other related mental health conditions to help them access entitled financial supports.

 Website: Mood Disorders Society of Canada